pact-foundation/docs.pact.io/website/blog/2023-09-21-pact-open-source-update-sept-2023.md

 Finally, don't forget to check out more ways you can help, https://docs.pact.io/contributing  if any of these take your fancy?|

 You can find your fellow builders over in the #pactober-builders channel in Slack.

 ### Pactober Workshops

-We akready a few Pact HTTP based workshops, in a few languages, listed [here](https://docs.pact.io/implementation_guides/workshops#pact-workshops---from-0-to-pact-in-2-hours)
+We already have a few Pact HTTP based workshops, in a few languages, listed [here](https://docs.pact.io/implementation_guides/workshops#pact-workshops---from-0-to-pact-in-2-hours)

 I'll be hosting four sessions throughout Pactober, walking users through the existing workshop, and running some all new ones in the process.